Federated Learning on Virtual Heterogeneous Data with Local-global Distillation: Related Work

 \subsection{Dataset Distillation}

-Data distillation aims to improve data efficiency by distilling the most essential feature in a large-scale dataset (e.g., datasets comprising billions of data points) into a certain terse and high-fidelity dataset.
-For example, Gradient Matching~\cite{zhao2021dataset} is proposed to make the deep neural network produce similar gradients for both the terse synthetic images and the original large-scale dataset.
-Besides, \cite{cazenavette2022dataset} propose matching the model training trajectory between real and synthetic data to guide the update for distillation.
-Another popular way of conducting data distillation is through Distribution Matching~\cite{zhao2023dataset}.
-This strategy instead, attempts to match the distribution of the smaller synthetic dataset with the original large-scale dataset.
-It brings in significantly improved the distillation efficiency.
-Moreover, recent studies have justified that data distillation also preserves privacy~\cite{dong2022privacy, carlini2022no}, which is critical in federated learning.
-Other modern data distillation strategies can be found here~\cite{sachdeva2023data}.
+Data distillation~\citep{wang2018dataset} aims to improve data efficiency by distilling the most essential feature from a large-scale dataset (e.g., datasets comprising billions of data points) into a certain terse and high-fidelity dataset.
+For example, Gradient Matching~\citep{zhao2021dataset} is proposed to make the deep neural network produce similar gradients for both the terse synthetic images and the large-scale original dataset.
+Besides, \citep{cazenavette2022dataset} proposes matching the model training trajectory between real and synthetic data to guide the update for distillation.
+Another popular way of conducting data distillation is through Distribution Matching~\citep{zhao2023dataset}.
+This strategy instead, attempts to match the distribution of the smaller synthetic dataset with the original large-scale dataset in latent representation space.
+It significantly improves the distillation efficiency.
+There are following works that further improves the utility of the distilled data~\citep{li2024diversified,zhang2024dance}.
+Moreover, recent studies have justified that data distillation can defend against popular privacy attacks such as Gradient Inversion Attacks and Membership Inference Attacks~\citep{dong2022privacy, carlini2022no}, which is critical in federated learning.
+In practice, dataset distillation is used in healthcare for medical data sharing for privacy protection~\citep{li2022dataset}.
+We refer the readers to \citep{sachdeva2023data} for further data distillation strategies.